ulrikson/readwise-rss-cleaner/README.md

 ### Command-line Options

 - `--dry-run`: Identify documents to act on but do not perform the actual cleanup or save actions.
 - `--updated-after`: Only fetch documents for cleanup updated after this ISO 8601 date (e.g., `2024-01-01T10:00:00`).
-Defaults to 2 hours back.
+Defaults to the start of today.

 ## Deployment / Scheduling

-This script is configured to run automatically **once per hour** using GitHub Actions.
+This script is configured to run automatically **six times per day** using GitHub Actions.

 - The workflow is defined in `.github/workflows/hourly_run.yml`.
+- **Schedule:** Runs at these specific hours (UTC): 6, 7, 16, 17, 20, 21
 - It runs on the `ubuntu-latest` runner, sets up Python 3.11, installs dependencies from `requirements.txt`, and executes `python src/main.py`.
 - Configuration (API keys, Gist ID) is pulled from GitHub Secrets.
 - The workflow can also be triggered manually from the repository's "Actions" tab.